codacy/docs/docs/repositories-configure/local-analysis/client-side-tools.md

 # Client-side tools

-Client-side tools enable you to run analysis either locally or as part of your CI pipeline, and then integrating the results into Codacy.
-This way, Codacy presents the analysis information reported by your local tools together with all other code quality information on the Codacy dashboards.
+Client-side tools enable you to run an analysis locally or as part of your CI pipeline and upload the results to Codacy.
+This way, Codacy presents the analysis information reported by your local tools on the Codacy dashboards, in addition to the default code quality information.

 Codacy supports client-side tools in two ways:

--   **Containerized tools:** Codacy provides a Docker image for the tools, and you run the images using the [Codacy Analysis CLI](running-local-analysis.md).
+-   **Containerized tools:** Codacy provides Docker images to run analysis tools locally.
+To fetch code pattern configurations from Codacy, run the images, print out analysis results, and upload them to Codacy, use the [Codacy Analysis CLI](https://github.com/codacy/codacy-analysis-cli).

-    The Codacy Analysis CLI automatically fetches the code pattern settings that you define on the Codacy UI and applies them when running these tools.
+    The Codacy Analysis CLI automatically fetches the code pattern settings that you define on the Codacy UI and applies them when running the tools.

 -   **Standalone tools:** Codacy provides auxiliary converters that parse the output of third-party tools and convert to a format that you then upload to Codacy.
 You must download, configure, and run the third-party tools yourself.